Zaid-Ajaj/tabula-rasa/README.md

         | LoginResult.Success token -> pass()
         | _ -> fail()
 ```
-Of course you can also test the individual function seperately because every function is also unit testable as long as you provide a database instance and a logger.
+Of course you can also test the individual functions seperately because every function is also unit testable as long as you provide a database instance and a logger.

 # Responsive using different UI's